diku-dk/futhark-ad-sc22/README.md

 * A modern Nvidia GPU or AMD GPU; the benchmarks in the paper were peformed with an A100 and a 2080 Ti (on a few select benchmarks) on the Nvidia side and an MI100 on the AMD side.
-Most of the benchmarks require large amounts of video memory (up to 30 GiB) These benchmarks will fail on GPUs with an insufficient amount of memory; in these cases the table corresponding to the benchmark will not be reproduced.
+Most of the benchmarks require large amounts of video memory (up to 30 GiB).
+These benchmarks will fail on GPUs with an insufficient amount of memory; in these cases the table corresponding to the benchmark will not be reproduced.